Nutrition Counseling

 Nutrition education and support to help with improved health and wellness.

-Lipid disorders are a group of conditions involving abnormal levels of cholesterol or triglycerides in the blood.
+Lipid disorders are a group of conditions caused by abnormal levels of cholesterol or triglycerides in the blood.
 If you have abnormal levels of these substances, it increases your risk of heart and vascular disease.

 Common lipids include:

-Many people develop unhealthy levels of certain lipids due to their genetic profile or lifestyle factors, or as a result of other health conditions.
+Many people develop unhealthy levels of certain lipids due to genetics, lifestyle choices or as a result of other health conditions.
 You are more likely to have a lipid disorder if you have the following risk factors:

 By keeping your lipid disorder under control, you may be able to lower your risk of heart attack, stroke and other complications.